balaraman-kunduvara/docs/source/orpa-nodes/readme.rst

 Terms
 -----
 **Node**- A action that is performed.
 Nodes are available in the palette.
+Read the opalnodes_ documentation to view all nodes.

 **Properties** - The properties of a node are the list of attributes or values that is required for executing a node.
 They are configured through the editor and passed to the run-time as part of the generated json configuration.